-In sama, one hears, sees, experiences, and becomes in harmony with the impressions or calling of the Divine Lord, creating a state of vajd, or pure joy.
-This state of absolute awareness permeates one’s entire being and attracts the Beloved, creating the motions in sama.
+In the Sufi tradition, sama means “musical audition.”
+In sama, one hears, sees, experiences, and becomes in harmony with the impressions or calling of the Divine Lord, creating a state of pure joy (vajd).
+This state of absolute awareness permeates one’s entire being, uniting with the Beloved, creating the motions in sama.

-Zendeh Delan has been practising sama under direct instructions of Hazrat Salaheddin Ali Nader Angha for several years.
+Zendeh Delan has been practising sama under direct instructions of Professor Nader Angha for several years.
 It is not recommended to practise sama without direct instructions from the Sufi Master.

 Throughout the history of Sufism, no one is more closely associated with sama than the thirteenth century Sufi and poet, Jalaluddin Rumi Balkhi, known to many today as Rumi.
 Jale Erzen describes sama in The Dervishes Dance – The Sacred Ritual of Love as, “… those who revolve in sama represent the solar system and the planets that orbit the sun.
 At the same time they are immersed in their own microcosmos, creating new worlds and making contact with eternity.”